BraintoByte/ChronoTimer1009/README.md

-*Ben Yuhas:* none, switched group at the end of the class and took this project to finish the class (professor allowed it)
+*Ben Yuhas (Benjamin Yuhas):* none, switched group at the end of the class and took this project to finish the class (professor allowed it)